0xlunar/roundup/README.md

 facing servers, so you may get insecure connection errors on your browser, but it is fine.
 App Icons also won't work.
 (if someone has a fix, please open a PR)

-## Notice about TheMovieDB

-Currently, it is not fully setup, and should not be used in its current state.
-By not supplying an API Key in the config file it will default to IMDb instead.

 ## Trailers not working?

 Simply by adding an API Key for YouTube they should start to appear in your searches.